LauraMaithya/LMaithya/README.md

 Final year Computer Science student at Strathmore University with hands-on experience in web development, IoT systems and data driven dashboards.
 Experienced in building real world solutions using sensors, embedded systems and modern web technologies.
 Combines technical ability with leadership experience having led teams and activities.
 Passionate about the Internet of Things, data analysis and developing impactful systems for community use.

-- 🔭 **Currently Building:** An IoT based Platfrom that Displays Real Time data, monitoring and prediction of floods by use of IoT sensors and machine learning
+- 🔭 **Currently Building:** An IoT based Platform that Displays Real Time data, monitoring and prediction of floods by use of IoT sensors and machine learning
 - 🌱 **Learning & Exploration:** I am diving more into Industrial Internet of Things and Python Machine Learning frameworks such as Tensorflow, scikit-learn.
 - ⚡ **Core Interests:** Data Science, Internet of Things (IoT) and Machine Learning.